hunt-genes/PPU-GenEpi/Day5/README.md

   * The header for each of these columns must be specified so that METAL knows how to interpret the data.

 ### 3.1.
 Create config file
 A shell wrapper script will be used to create the config file needed to run METAL.
 This script, `LDL_metal.sh`, has been created for you.
 Create a config file with the bash script `LDL_METAL.sh` by filling in the appropriate arguments instead of "file1",  "file2",  "file3" and using "LDL_METAL" as your output prefix.
+Because the headers of the files are different, the script is written to accomodate this, and the order of the file names provided is important.

 In terminal:
 ```
-bash LDL_METAL.sh  file1 file2 file3 LDL_METAL > LDL_METAL.conf
-#For example: bash LDL_metal.sh HUNT-LDL-preMeta.txt GLGC-LDL-hg38-preMeta.txt BBJ-LDL-preMeta.txt LDL_METAL_META > LDL_METAL.conf
+bash LDL_metal.sh HUNT-LDL-preMeta.txt GLGC-LDL-hg38-preMeta.txt BBJ-LDL-preMeta.txt LDL_METAL_META > LDL_METAL.conf
 ```

 ### 3.2.
 Run metal